canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

         2013.com.canonical.plainbox::stub/.*

-    It will unambiguously select some of the jobs from the special, internal StubBox provider that is built into PlainBox.
+    It will unambiguously select some of the jobs from the special, internal StubBox provider that is built into Plainbox.
 It can be saved under any filename and stored in any directory and it will always select the same set of jobs.